Mother’s Day (Aamaa) – आमा

 It is also said-

 “Maatraa samam Naasti Shareera Poshanam”.
-There is no one else who provides the same amount of care and nourishment for the body as the mother.
+There is no one else who provides the same amount of care and nourishment for the body as the ama.
 This applies not only to humans but also to other creatures.
 The bird travels far and wide for the young to bring food to the beak even if it does not eat it.
 Why cows try to lick a newborn calf?
 Why they try to move the baby monkey, they get up in a crowd?
 All happens because they have the same affection for their children.

 There is no one else in the world who loves a creature like a mother.
 The virtues of such a mother cannot be described in words.
-Creation has got continuity through mother’s sacrifice, penance and sacrifice.
+Creation has got continuity through ama’s sacrifice, penance and sacrifice.
 Since creation is not possible without the mother, the child should always be grateful to the mother.

 The mother-आमा- is the earth because she nurtures and protects the children with endurance like the earth.
-No one is more likely to love a child as a mother would for no reason.
+No one is more likely to love a child as a mum would for no reason.
 Therefore, respecting the mother is the first duty of the child.
 In order to fulfill this duty, it is customary in Nepali society to look at the mother’s face every year on Mother’s Day.

 The story connected with Matatirtha Day- Saabhaar